auraphp/system/README.md

 Press `Ctrl-C` to stop the built-in PHP server.

-Additionally, you can run a "hello world" test at the command line:
+Additionally, you can run a command-line test:

-    cd /path/to/{$PROJECT}
+    cd {$PROJECT_PATH}
     php package/Aura.Framework_Demo/cli/hello

+You should see "Hello World!" as the output.

 ### Using A Real Web Server

-To get Aura running under Apache or another real web server, add a virtual host to your web server, then point its document root to `/path/to/{$PROJECT}/web`.
+To run Aura under Apache or another real web server, add a virtual host to your web server, then point its document root to `{$PROJECT_PATH}/web`.

 The `mod_rewrite` module should be installed.
 That will allow you to browse to the virtual host without needing `index.php` in the URL.